 However, there still can be some concern for people applying to stay while they build up the five years necessary to qualify for settled status as it is less clear whether the requirement is waived for this category of people.
-There can also be concerns that the Home Office will renege on its promise altogether, which could be allowed under the terms of the deal struck with the EU.
+There may also be concerns that the Home Office will change the terms depending on the withdrawal deal and any reciprocal agreements struck with the EU.

 The worst case scenario can be guarded against by:

 - Having a right of residence that does not require comprehensive sickness insurance at the point when you apply for settled or temporary status.
 You can achieve that by becoming a worker or self-employed.

 - Having comprehensive sickness insurance at the point when you apply for settled or temporary status.
 You can achieve that by purchasing comprehensive private insurance.

 “Neither are particularly easy options, obviously”, explains Freemovement.org.
 “It would be far preferable for EU law to be properly respected by the UK — for access to the NHS to be treated as comprehensive sickness insurance — and for full free movement rights of existing EU residents to be preserved along with continued access to the Court of Justice of the European Union when Brexit occurs.”